-5 ISA (UK and Ireland) 260, "Communication with Those Charged with Governance," paragraph 13.
+5 ISA (UK) 260 (Revised June 2016), Communication with Those Charged with Governance, paragraph 13.

-- charged with governance matters involving non-compliance with laws and regulations that come to the auditor's attention during the course of the audit, other than when the matters are clearly inconsequential. - 23.
+- 22R-1.
+For audits of financial statements of public interest entities, when an auditor suspects or has reasonable grounds to suspect that irregularities, including fraud with regard to the financial statements of the entity, may occur or have occurred, the auditor shall, unless prohibited by law or regulation, inform the entity and invite it to investigate the matter and take appropriate measures to deal with such irregularities and to prevent any recurrence of such irregularities in the future.
+(Ref: Para.
+A18-2-A18-3) - 23.
 If, in the auditor's judgment, the non-compliance referred to in paragraph 22 is believed to be intentional and material, the auditor shall^{4a} communicate the matter to those charged with governance as soon as practicable.
 (Ref: Para.
-A18-2) - 24.
+A18-4) - 24.
 If the auditor suspects that management or those charged with governance are involved in non-compliance, the auditor shall^{4a} communicate the matter to the next higher level of authority at the entity, if it exists, such as an audit committee or supervisory board.
 Where no higher authority exists, or if the auditor believes that the communication may not be acted upon or is unsure as to the person to whom to report, the auditor shall consider the need to obtain legal advice.
 (Ref: Para.
-A18-3)
+A18-5)